 Writer Beware even heard of one scam where the author had to fly to California in order to get “publicity pictures” made so they could be sent along with each submitted manuscript.
 There was no fee whatsoever associated with the agency, of course.
 But the authors had to pay $450.00 to get their “author photos” done.
 Need I add that this agency never sold any books to advance and royalty paying publishers?
 Matter of fact, we never found any evidence that they’d ever submitted any of their clients’ books.

-Real literary agents are like real estate agents in that they work off commission.
+Literary agents are like real estate agents, in that they work off commission.
 When they sell your book, they get their commission right off the top of your advance, and then again on any royalties you earn.
 Standard commission these days for domestic sales is 15%, and 20-25% is standard for foreign sales, because the commission is frequently split between domestic and foreign agents.

-4. Real agents list books they’ve agented on their websites, and you’ll recognize the names of the publishers that bought the books.
-The publishers they list are not POD publishers or vanity presses.
-They are advance and royalty paying commercial publishers, and you can find those books stocked on the shelves in brick and mortar bookstores.
+3. Real agents list books they’ve agented on their websites, and you’ll recognize the names of the publishers that bought the books.
+The publishers they list are not vanity presses or small presses that work mainly with unagented writers.
+They are advance and royalty paying commercial publishers, and you can find their books stocked on the shelves in brick and mortar bookstores.

 Any agent that claims that their client list is “confidential” should be regarded with wariness, and their credentials should be investigated with extra care.